johnstonbl01/clementinejs/tutorial/tutorial.md

 Let's take a look at the changes:

 - `var ClickHandler...` - Here, we're storing the function object we created from the `clickHanlder.server.js` file in a variable.
+It's important to note the `.clickHandler` at the end, which will ensure that the exported `clickHandler` method for the exported function from the `clickHandler.server.js` file.
 - `var clickHandler = new ClickHandler(db)` - On this line, we're instantiating a new instance of the ClickHandler function object, and passing in the MongoDB object as an argument.
 This is going to allow us to reference the methods we created in the `clickHandler.server.js` in addition to passing in the database information for use in those methods.
 - `app.route('/api/clicks')` - We're defining a new route here for our API
 - `.get(clickHandler.getclicks)` - The `getClicks` function will be executed anytime there is an HTTP GET request on the `/api/clicks` URL.
 This will tell the Node to execute the controller function we defined previously and get the results from the database.